rsletta/dotfiles/README.md

 ### _.extrasrc_

-Contains system specific configuration, like NVM, FNM, etc. This file is not tracked, and needs to be maintained at system level.
+Contains system specific configuration, like NVM, FNM, etc. This file is not tracked, and needs to be maintained per system.

 Exports:
 - BLOG_PATH=\<path to rikosjett.com\>